syncfusion-content/install-docs/Common/Essential-Studio/licensing/licensing-errors.md

 If the application is registered with another version's license key, the following error message will pop up when launching the application.

-**Error Message:**The included Syncfusion license is invalid (Version mismatch).
+**Error Message:**The included Syncfusion license (v{Registered Version}) is invalid for version {Required version}.
 Please refer to this help topic(https://help.syncfusion.com/es/licensing/version-mismatch/) for more information.

 **Solution:** Generate a valid license key from [here](https://www.syncfusion.com/account/downloads) for a specific version and platform.